EasterCompany/dex-cli/README.md

-# dex-cli
+# Project: ~/EasterCompany/dex-cli/

-Fast, simple command-line tool for managing Dexter services.
+The Dexter `dex-cli` Command Line Interface tool is an essential requirement for all Dexter related services and products running on any system.

 ## Install